Dennis-Maigua/WillGuard/README.md

 # Environment and Setup:

-## Step 1: Open a new terminal and enter the following command
+## Step 1: Open a new terminal and run the following command

 ```bash
 cd Desktop